Collecting a parcel

 What is a GLS ParcelShop?

 GLS ParcelShops are parcel dispatch and collection points.
 They are located in all kinds of different stores (shop-in-shop system), so waiting times are usually very short.
-In Germany there are about 5,000 GLS ParcelShops where you can pick up your parcels.
+In Germany there are over 5,500 GLS ParcelShops where you can pick up your parcels.
 The majority is open on weekdays between 10.00 and 18.00.
 Many stores with integrated ParcelShops open earlier or stay open longer in the evenings.